-When you're under 59 1/2 years old, the only guaranteed way to access your 401(k) funds legally is to leave your job, but don't jump ship just yet.
+When you're under 59 1/2 years old, the only guaranteed way to access your 401(k) funds legally is to leave your job – but don't jump ship just yet.
 Depending on the terms of your plan, you might be able to take a hardship distribution or borrow from your 401(k).
 However, the Internal Revenue Service leaves those options to the discretion of each 401(k) plan, so you might be out of luck.

 Usually, according to the IRS, you can't take out more than you've contributed to the plan, not including contributions your employer made on your behalf or the earnings on your contributions.

 Hardship Withdrawal Tax Implications

-Plus, unless your situation qualifies for an exception, hardship withdrawals are still hit with the 10 percent additional tax penalty when you're under 59 1/2 years old.
+Plus, unless your situation qualifies for an exception, hardship withdrawals are hit with the 10 percent additional tax penalty when you're under 59 1/2 years old.
 Exceptions that will get you out of the penalty (but not regular income taxes) include suffering a permanent disability, medical expenses exceeding 10 percent of your adjusted gross income or the IRS levying on your 401(k) plan.

-Your 401(k) plan also might permit you to borrow money from your account -- and you won't need a financial hardship to do so.
-The IRS caps the amount you can borrow at $50,000 or half your vested account balance -- whichever is smaller -- and repayments can't exceed five years unless you're using the loan to buy a primary residence.
+Your 401(k) plan also might permit you to borrow money from your account – and you won't need a financial hardship to do so.
+The IRS caps the amount you can borrow at $50,000 or half your vested account balance – whichever is smaller – and repayments can't exceed five years unless you're using the loan to buy a primary residence.
 Though the loans charge interest, that money goes back into your 401(k) plan, which may help make up for the investment gains you'll lose.

-Loan Tax Consequences
+401(k) Loan Tax Consequences